andrewtarzia/andrewtarzia.github.io/_pages/selfsorting.md

 ---
 layout: archive
-title: "self sorting outcomes and configuration maps in cage-like molecules"
+title: "self-sorting outcomes and topology maps in cage-like molecules"
 permalink: /selfsort/
 author_profile: true
 ---

-## Using accessible configuration maps
+## Using accessible topology maps

 These were introduced based on our coarse-grained model here: DOI

-Based on building block properties, we have defined accessible configuration maps, which give an idea of what cage topology you are likely to get:
+Based on building block properties, we have defined accessible topology maps, which give an idea of what cage topology you are likely to get after self-assembly:

 ![self_sort_map](/assets/self_sort_maps.png)